melonskin/courseLookr/README.md

 For the application, `Course`, `Section` are used to store the course information crawled online.
 User do keyword search in `Course` table based on its attributes.
 For every course, we could query its sections to check.

 `Program`, `Package` and `Interest` consist of degree plan information in the graduate brochure.
 They basically support the categorical search service.
 For example, `Package` and `Course` have a relationship between them, it represents a course package consists of several courses.
-Therefore, when user queries for the courses of a package, the application will return a list of courses.
+Therefore, when user queries for the courses of a package, the application will return a list of courses needed.

 ## Table normalization